bahaidev/textbrowser/README.md

 1. Switch from IMF i18n to [intl-dom](https://github.com/brettz9/intl-dom) and
     as needed [i18nizeElement](https://github.com/brettz9/i18nizeElement)
+1. Ensure works with `pnpm` in all environments (didn't work when deployed, but would need to recall the problem and resolve)
 1. Simplify `languages.json` by using `Intl.DisplayNames` (`type: 'language'`)
     to localize language names (and can avoid direction if [intl-locale-info proposal](https://github.com/tc39/proposal-intl-locale-info) is implemented); consider using with plugins so can, e.g., show language